Homemade custard creams cookies are so much better than the store-bought variety. These classic British biscuits literally melt in your mouth.

 Preheat oven to 350°F (175°C)

-Cream the butter and sugar for about 3 minutes, then add the sifted flower, custard and soda and mix well.
+- Cream the butter and sugar for about 3 minutes, then add the sifted flour, custard and soda and mix well.

-Next, use the buttercream to sandwich two of the Custard Creams together.
+- Then use the buttercream to sandwich two of the Custard Creams together.
 Repeat until all the biscuits have been filled.
-I like to match up evenly sized biscuits before starting to sandwich them together.

 *Christina’s Cucina is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.